victoriamata/SocialNetwork/README.md

 ## Usage:

-API routes can be tested using Insomnia.
+API endpoints can be tested using Insomnia.
 Click on the video link to watch a demo.
 **Link to video**